DWIZ-FM

-DWIZ (89.3 FM) is a radio station owned and operated by Aliw Broadcasting Corporation.
+DWIZ (89.3 FM), broadcasting as 89.3 DWIZ News FM, is a radio station owned and operated by Aliw Broadcasting Corporation.
 The station's studio and transmitter are located at the 4/F, Bedbox Hotel Bldg., Rizal St., Dagupan.
 It operates daily from 5:00 AM to 10:00 PM.

 The station was established in 2010 as 89dot3 Home Radio with call letters DWQT.
 It carried an easy listening format.
 On July 15, 2013, it switched to a news and talk format under the DWIZ branding, having its official launch on July 25.
 It was headed by former DZRH anchor Andy Vital.